josecrdz1999/cosasfeas/README.md

 _[⬆ Back to Top](#table-of-contents)_

 20. ### Question20
-While developing new functionality, you find a bug that has already been delivered to the customer.
+As a Developer, while developing new functionality, you find a bug that has already been delivered to the customer.
 What do you do?

 - [ ] Revise the tests so that the bug no longer appears on the bug report.
 - [ ] Fix the bug.